Lorenzooone/cc3dsfs/README.md

 # cc3dsfs

-cc3dsfs is a multi-platform capture and display program for [3dscapture's](https://3dscapture.com/) N3DSXL capture board written in C++.
+cc3dsfs is a multi-platform capture and display program for [3dscapture's](https://3dscapture.com/) N3DSXL, 3DS and DS (old) capture boards written in C++.
 The main goal is to offer the ability to use the Capture Card with a TV, via fullscreen mode.

 ## Features